 Johnson made his professional boxing debut against Mark Henderson at the age of 17 on August 14, 1984, defeating Henderson via 4 round PTS.
 He went on to win 5 more consecutive fights after the debut, which included 3 wins via stoppage.

-Johnson had his first world title fight at the age of 24 on June 29, 1991 after 31 professional fights, against James Toney for the IBF title.
-He lost to Toney via 12 round split-decision.
+He had his first world title fight at the age of 24 on June 29, 1991 after 31 professional fights, against James Toney for the IBF title.
+He lost to Toney via 12 round split decision.

 Johnson has won two world titles at two weight classes.
-For all the details about Johnson's world title wins and defenses refer to "Reggie Johnson World Titles".
+For all the details about Johnson's world title wins and defenses refer to the "Championships" section below.

 Johnson had a total of seven losses in his professional boxing career.